Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 \subsubsection{Datasets}

-Experiments are conducted on three competitive datasets for large-scale incremental learning: CIFAR100, ImageNet-Subset and ImageNet.
-We use the experimental settings defined in~\citep{Hou_2019_CVPR} by initially training the models on the first half of the classes of the dataset (referred to as the base classes) during the base step before learning the remaining classes during the next 5, 10 or 25 incremental steps using a small growing memory for rehearsal containing 20 samples per class for the old classes.
+Experiments are conducted on three competitive datasets for large-scale incremental learning: CIFAR100, ImageNet-Subset, and ImageNet.
+We use the experimental settings defined in~\citep{Hou_2019_CVPR} by initially training the models on the first half of the classes of the dataset (referred to as the base classes) during the base step before learning the remaining classes during the next 5, 10, or 25 incremental steps. \revisedsection{For class-incremental learning with memory,} a small growing memory for rehearsal that contains 20 samples per class for the old classes \revisedsection{is used}.
 Following~\citep{Hou_2019_CVPR, Rebuffi_2017_CVPR}, the class order is defined by NumPy using the random seed 1993.

 \begin{itemize} \item \textbf{CIFAR100}~\citep{krizhevsky2009learning} is composed of 60,000 32x32 RGB images equally divided among 100 classes with 500 images for training and 100 for testing for each class.
-There are 50 base classes and the remaining 50 classes are learned by groups of 2, 5 or 10 classes depending on the number of incremental steps. \item \textbf{ImageNet} (ILSVRC 2012)~\citep{russakovsky2015ImageNet} is composed of about 1.3 million high-resolution RGB images divided among 1,000 classes with around 1,300 images for training and 50 for testing for each class.
-There are 500 base classes and the remaining 500 classes are learned by groups of 50 or 100 classes depending on the number of incremental steps. \item \textbf{ImageNet-Subset} is a subset of ImageNet only containing the first 100 classes.
-There are 50 base classes and the 50 remaining classes are learned by groups of 2, 5 or 10 classes depending on the number of incremental steps. \end{itemize}
+There are 50 base classes and the remaining 50 classes are learned in groups of 2, 5, or 10 classes depending on the number of incremental steps. \item \textbf{ImageNet} (ILSVRC 2012)~\citep{russakovsky2015ImageNet} is composed of about 1.3 million high-resolution RGB images divided among 1,000 classes with around 1,300 images for training and 50 for testing for each class.
+There are 500 base classes and the remaining 500 classes are learned in groups of 50 or 100 classes depending on the number of incremental steps. \item \textbf{ImageNet-Subset} is a subset of ImageNet only containing the first 100 classes.
+There are 50 base classes and the 50 remaining classes are learned in groups of 2, 5, or 10 classes depending on the number of incremental steps. \end{itemize}

 Additionally, we also conduct an experiment on ImageNet without a base step containing half of the dataset.
 This more challenging setting initially used in~\citep{Rebuffi_2017_CVPR,wu2019large} consists in learning the 1,000 classes of the ImageNet dataset in 10 training steps, each containing 100 new classes.
 For this setting, a fixed memory is used with a budget of 20,000 samples in total.